netdata/blog/content/posts/redefining-monitoring-netdata.md

 provided a lot of professional services to help us figure out the problem.
 Senior consultants and developers of the hosting provider reviewed our applications, their design, even their implementation (yes, the actual code).
 Every step of the migration was first reviewed and approved by the hosting provider.
-It was a long process, since they were giving us recommendations to refactor parts of our applications to make them more “cloud friendly” prior to migrating them, which of course we did.
+It was a long process, since they were giving us recommendations to refactor parts of our applications to make them more "cloud friendly" prior to migrating them, which of course we did.

 But still no luck.
 We were still randomly experiencing significant loss of transaction volume.

-So, in 2014, having refactored significant parts of our infrastructure to comply with what they thought was “the cloud way,” and having evaluated almost every possible monitoring solution out there, there was a lot of frustration.
+So, in 2014, having refactored significant parts of our infrastructure to comply with what they thought was "the cloud way," and having evaluated almost every possible monitoring solution out there, there was a lot of frustration.
 We were exhausted.
-And we were spending twice as much as hosting, on monitoring—monitoring that didn’t actually work.
+And we were spending twice as much as hosting, on monitoring—monitoring that didn't actually work.

 I recall spending countless hours at our monitoring dashboards, feeling that their sole purpose was to make us happy with an illusion of monitoring.
 I couldn't accept that monitoring must be limited to providing just an abstract view of the operation of our systems and applications, so static, inflexible and inefficient, that it was almost useless for troubleshooting.
-I couldn’t believe that monitoring systems provide so few metrics and with such low resolution, scale so badly, and cost so much to run.
-But most importantly, I couldn’t accept that all solutions relied so heavily on the engineers installing and configuring them; inevitably, the final result was just a reflection of these engineers' skills.
+I couldn't believe that monitoring systems provide so few metrics and with such low resolution, scale so badly, and cost so much to run.
+But most importantly, I couldn't accept that all solutions relied so heavily on the engineers installing and configuring them; inevitably, the final result was just a reflection of these engineers' skills.
 Not to mention the time required to set them up, which in many cases was counted in months.